dchowitz/slire/README.md

 //     _op: 'update',
 //     _at: '2025-01-15T10:30:00Z'
 //   },
-//   // ... previous operations (up to traceLimit)
+//   // ... previous operations (up to traceLimit for bounded, unlimited for unbounded)
 // ]

 // Query documents by audit criteria using native MongoDB query